 Trust executives continue to make strategic appointments that strengthen the overall quality of our workforce.
-In the Central Services Team, a new Operations Manager has been appointed alongside the new posts for the Finance and IT Teams.
-At academy level, new appointments to Vice Principal posts have been made at Sir Christopher Hatton Academy and Oakway Academy, further strengthening the quality of leadership throughout the organisation.
+In the Central Services Team, a new Human Resources Manager has been appointed after the retirement of a colleague.
+At academy level, new appointments to Vice Principal posts have been made at Sir Christopher Hatton Academy and Victoria Primary Academy, further strengthening the quality of leadership throughout the organisation.